Skip to main content

 console.log(`Your card is: ${pickedNumber} ${pickedSuit}`);

-In the above example we can see that pickedSuit is cast as a number but we know that suits should return a string from an array of strings.
-This code compiles just fine and we will never see an error.
+Here, pickedSuit is cast as a number, but we know it should be a string from an array of strings.
+The code compiles without complaint.
+No error, ever.

 function picker<T>(args: T[]): T {